ast-hugger/fabulae/text/pressurised.md

 Thripp lowered the paper.
 The Green Salon had fallen utterly silent.

-'I have not been knighted,' said Holmes, in a tone of dry amusement.
-'And I have never fought anyone atop St. Paul's—the vergers would object strenuously—and the Domdaniel Conspiracy is, I regret to say, an invention of your remarkable machine.'
+'I have never fought anyone atop St. Paul's,' said Holmes, in a tone of dry amusement.
+'The vergers would object strenuously—and the Domdaniel Conspiracy is, I regret to say, an invention of your remarkable machine.'
 He paused, and something like a smile flickered across his angular features.
 'Although I confess the trained falcon is a charming detail.
 I may consider acquiring one.'

 Professor Thripp had gone quite pink.
 'I must apologise, Mr. Holmes.
 The machine has clearly—that is to say—the learning corpus must have contained sensationalised accounts—journalists do so love to embellish—'